AlexWendland/public-note/OMSCS/CS7641/Week 13 - Game theory.md

 - for $\gamma \leq 0.5$ tft-testify is also a [[Nash equilibrium]], and
 - for $\gamma \geq 0.5$ tft-silent is also a [[Nash equilibrium]].

+## Picturing Mixed strategies for repeated games

+Now we are repeating games we could adopt a [[Mixed strategy]] of meta strategies. i.e. decide a probability distribution over the strategies and use them dependent on a random variable.

+This